Alice In Wonderland Trinket Dishes

 6) Put pins, patches, or any other trinkets in your caterpillar and you're all set to wander into Wonderland...

-Don't forget to use #crafterward on Instagram to share your creations with me!
+Be sure to tag me and use #crafterward on Instagram to share your creations with me!